FredHutch/FAMLI/README.md

 random sequencing error.
 Operationally, this consists of the following steps:

-  1. Map all reads in amino acid space against a reference database
+  1. Map all input nucleotide reads in amino acid space against a reference database
   2. Use the user-supplied nucleotide error rate and the user-supplied genetic code to compute the expected rate of amino acid substitutions due to random nucleotide error
   3. Calculate the total likelihood mass for each reference, which is the sum of the likelihoods